qdrant/benchmark-cohere-wiki-50m/README.md

 ### Clearing the cache

-To avoid system disk cache contamination with benchmark-specific data, we clear disk cache for the whole system, and only after than launch Qdrant.
+To avoid system disk cache contamination with benchmark-specific data, we clear disk cache for the whole system, and only after that launch Qdrant.

 ```bash
 sudo bash -c 'sync; echo 1 > /proc/sys/vm/drop_caches'